EMMC-ASBL/oteapi-services/README.md

 For production, SSH public key authentication is preferred.

-## Run with Docker Compose (development)
+## Run with Docker Compose

-Ensure your current working directory is the root of the repository.
+### Run with Docker Compose (development)

-Then run:
+Ensure your current working directory is the root of the repository, then run:

 ```shell
 docker-compose -f docker-compose_dev.yml pull  # Pull the latest images